Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Kenilworth, IL?

-Kenilworth’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:
+Kenilworth features a range of neighborhoods, each with unique thatch management challenges due to variations in soil, development age, tree canopy, and proximity to conservation lands:

 Kenilworth Municipal Ordinances for Landscaping Operations & Equipment Use

-Kenilworth regulates landscaping operations to protect community quality of life and ensure environmental compliance.
-Equipment operation is generally permitted from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply—verify with the Community Development Department.
-Noise ordinances limit the use of power dethatchers and similar equipment, especially near residential areas and during early or late hours.
-Commercial landscaping services must be properly licensed and registered with the Village, carry comprehensive liability and workers’ compensation insurance, and may require bonding for municipal contracts.
-For questions about business registration, equipment use, or ordinance compliance, contact:
+Kenilworth regulates landscaping operations to minimize noise, ensure safety, and protect community standards.
+Equipment operation is typically permitted from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply—verify with the Community Development Department.
+Power dethatchers and similar equipment must comply with local noise ordinances.
+Commercial service providers are required to register with the Village, maintain comprehensive insurance (liability and workers’ compensation), and may need to post bonds for municipal contracts.
+For questions about business licensing, equipment regulations, or ordinance compliance, contact:

 Kenilworth Community Development Department